 4-Week Beginner Series

-The next series begins: Saturday, November 2nd from 8:30-9:30am.
-Classes are held on Saturdays AND Sundays at 8:30am for approximately an hour.
+The next series begins: Saturday, February 1 from 8:30-9:30am.
+Classes are held on Saturdays and Sundays at 8:30am for 4 weeks.
 This series is the most effective way we know of to introduce people to Ashtanga yoga.